simp/simp-doc/docs/user_guide/User_Management/SSSD.rst

 ..
 NOTE::

-   Prior to SSSD 1.16 (EL7+), there was a LOCAL provider.
-This can still be used on EL6 systems but has been fully deprecated as of EL8 and is not recommended for use by the vendor.
+   Prior to SSSD 1.16 (:`term:`EL 7+), there was a LOCAL provider.
+This has been fully deprecated as on :term:`EL` 8 and should no longer be used.

-   If you still need to use this capability, please see the documentation for sssd::provider::local directly.
+   If you still need to use this capability, please see the documentation for :code:`sssd::provider::local` directly.

 This section walks you through setting up local user and group support using the